sandstorm/Sandstorm.KISSearch/README.md

 ## Why KISSearch?

 - no additional infrastructure required (like ElasticSearch or MySQLite)
-- no explicit full-text index building after changing nodes required
+- no explicit full-text index building after changing nodes required, full-text indexes are up-to-date on INSERT or UPDATE
 - easy to extend with additional search result types (f.e. tables from your database and/or custom flow entities like products, etc.)
+- the API package provides generic search query and schema functionality
-- comes with Neos Content / Neos Documents as default result types
+- the Neos package comes with Neos Content / Neos Documents as default result types
 - search multiple sources with a single SQL query
 - configure your "search endpoints" plug-and-play style
 - good query performance due to full text indexing on database level
     - LIMITS: for now, I tested with 200k nodes which was a bit flaky tbh

-## Neos integration
+## Neos Integration

 The `Sandstorm.KISSearch.Neos` package namespace implements the KISSearch API to provide full-text search for the Neos 9 ContentRepository.
-It is intent to be used standalone or in combination with other search sources (most likely your custom database entities).
+It is intended to be used standalone or in combination with other search sources (most likely your custom database entities).

 Important note: